DeeMcCart/CI_PP1_ArklowTrails/README.md

 (link to wireframe images mobile - assuming it is best practice to include a wireframe image for mobile also)

 ### Fonts Chosen
 Libre Franklin and Libre Baskerville are chosen because they are readable on large screens or smaller mobile devices.
 This font is recommended for sites that may be content-heavy but which are regarded as fun friendly and approachable/inclusive.
+These are identified by Google as good pairing.

-.. these fonts are likely to change as look readable and businesslike, but don't look particularly  friendly or approachable... therefore an improved font would be less formal (sans serif???)
+In practice, these fonts DO look readable and businesslike, but don't look particularly  friendly or approachable... therefore an improved font would be less formal (sans serif???)

 ### Colour Scheme
 The colour combinations chosen are ... blue-green, light-blue, ice-cream yellow.... the overall to resemble neapolitan ice cream which is a visual trigger for Arklow as a seaside town.
+These colours also represent forest, water - river and sea, and sand - these are typical landscapes covered by the walks shown, as Arklow is a coastal town sited in a river valley and giving access to large stretches of rocky coastline.

-The colours used are non-threatening and feel friendly, familiar and safe, so encouraging to users who may be socially hesitant,  or feel embarassed about their level of fitness, to feel that the Arklow Trail Trotters group is inclusive, friendly and will welcome them.
+ The colours used are non-threatening and feel friendly, familiar and safe, so encouraging to users who may be socially hesitant,  or feel embarassed about their level of fitness, to feel that the Arklow Trails are inclusive, friendly and will welcome them.

 ### Design Imagery
 The images chosen is reminicent of .....